 In an oral challenge test, the person is given another food (such as milk or applesauce) in two batches: one with the suspected food in it and one without the suspected food in it.
 Then the doctor observes as the person eats the food:

 If no symptoms develop after the suspected food is eaten, the person is not allergic to the food.

 If symptoms develop after the suspected food is eaten and not after the other food is eaten, the person is probably allergic to the suspected food.

 Other ways to identify a food allergy include elimination diets:

-An elimination diet may be the only test used to diagnose a food allergy or may be used after a skin prick test or an allergen-specific serum IgE test.
+An elimination diet may be the only test used to diagnose a food allergy or may be used after a skin prick test or an allergen-specific IgE test.

 For the first type of elimination diet, the person stops eating all foods that may be causing the symptoms for about 1 week.

-The second type of elimination diet, which consists of food not likely to cause allergic reactions, can be tried instead of the first type of diet.
+The second type of elimination diet, which consists only of food not likely to cause allergic reactions, can be tried instead of the first type of diet.
 The second type of diet involves the following: